gregoriB/testframework/README.md

 ### CLI Flags

-Here is a list of CLI flags that can be run to change logging behavior:
+Here is a list of CLI flags that can be run to change console logging behavior:

 ```js
 -no-logs // Disables user input console logs